-&lt;sup>11 The wife of her brother Said Passigli (Barcelona 4 December 1901 - Rome 22 February 1980) was Liana Coen Pirani (Pisa 14 June 1906 - Auschwitz 8 February 1945), arrested on 29 February 1944, deported to Fossoli in May and then to Auschwitz; see CDEC, Digital Library, under name <http://digital-library.cdec.it> (accessed 8 April 2019).
+11 The wife of her brother Said Passigli (Barcelona 4 December 1901 - Rome 22 February 1980) was Liana Coen Pirani (Pisa 14 June 1906 - Auschwitz 8 February 1945), arrested on 29 February 1944, deported to Fossoli in May and then to Auschwitz; see CDEC, Digital Library, under name http://digital-library.cdec.it hospital in Florence, the psychiatrist Paolo Amaldi, with whom Enzo Bonaventura had at the time been working as a psychologist at the high school for training teachers of the mentally handicapped.
+The first two authors were certainly well known at the Hebrew University, to whose inauguration Lattes had in fact come in 1925, the year in which he had founded the "Rassegna mensile di Israel".

-&lt;sup>12 This is Ada Feinberg-Sereni, born in Rome in 1930, who emigrated to Mandatory Palestine in 1934, a future Israeli politician and from 1969 to 1974 a member of the Knesset for Alignment, a left-wing alliance.
+12 This is Ada Feinberg-Sereni, born in Rome in 1930, who emigrated to Mandatory Palestine in 1934, a future Israeli politician and from 1969 to 1974 a member of the Knesset for Alignment, a left-wing alliance.

-&lt;sup>13 The Central Archive of the Hebrew University (AHU), "Personnel File.
+13 The Central Archive of the Hebrew University (AHU), "Personnel File.
 Passigli Bonaventura Matilde", typed CV signed by M. Bonaventura, Jerusaleme, 27 July 1949.